Camino de Santiago Bike Tour

-This tour is either offered exclusively on a private basis or our team of trip designers is in the process of developing public tour dates.
+This tour is part of our private tours collection.
 Please complete a Private Tour Planning Form to start designing a private tour that is everything you want - and nothing you don't - where, when, and how you want it, to share with whomever you choose.
 Or, call 888-396-5383 to inquire about joining a future public date that may become available.

 - Galicia in northwestern Spain

 - Known for: the pilgrimage route to the Cathedral of Santiago de Compostela, the scallop-shaped symbol, and rolling green countryside

 - Eat: Tortilla española (potato omelet), cocido maragato (chickpea stew) or botillo (cured stuffed meat

 - Drink: Queimada (a punch made from Galician aguardente)

 - A guided tour of historic León and its Gothic Cathedral

 - Tasting local wine from the Bierzo region at winery in Camponaraya